 The Ferrari driver does not want to clarify the terms of the agreement reached on the so-called super- licenses, i.e. the new rules governing the issue of the document required to compete in Formula 1.
 Yvon Leon, secretary of FISA, for his part states that in the next meeting of the International Federation, scheduled in Paris in February, the two controversial points of the superlicense will be discussed:

 "There has been no commitment to change, only a commitment to discuss it".

-Toleman's pressure on the driver was such that he was convinced to show up on the track, but Keke Rosberg will say of him:
+Toleman's pressure on the driver is such that he is convinced to show up on the track, but Keke Rosberg will say of him: